 The text of the message: either

-, the error message will finish with "Failed totask
+NULLor a character vector.
+If non-NULL, the error message will finish with "Failed totask".

 Value